Chymyst/chymyst-core/docs/roadmap.md

 # Version history

 - 0.2.0 Renamed "SmartPool" to "BlockingPool" and simplified the thread info handling.
 More static checks for emission of static molecules.
+Radical rewrite of blocking molecules code without semaphores and without error replies, simplifying the API.
+The call `reply.checkTimeout()` is eliminated: the reply emitters now always return `Boolean`.
+Reactions will not throw exceptions any more to unblock waiting calls when errors occur.
+Instead, a better error recovery mechanism will be implemented.

 - 0.1.9 Static molecules are now restricted to a linear output context, in a similar way to blocking replies.
 Reaction schedulers now run on a single dedicated thread; site pools are eliminated.
 New examples: 8 queens and hierarchical map/reduce.
 Added a simple facility for deadlock warning, used for `FixedPool`.
 Tutorial updated with a new "quick start" guide that avoids requiring too many new concepts.
 Miscellaneous bug fixes and performance improvements.